pfizer-opensource/e3moldiffusion/README.md

 sbatch scripts/generate_ligands_multi.sl
 ```

-After sampling is finished, aggregate the results from all jobs:
+After sampling is finished, aggregate the results from all jobs to print the full evaluation
 ```bash
 python experiments/aggregate_results.py --files-dir /your/sampling/save_dir
 ```

+All ligands per target are saved in sdf files.
+The molecules in the sdf files contain all properties as well.

 ## Docking of generated ligands (on multiple nodes using SLURM's job array)